thewca/wca-regulations/wca-guidelines_2012.md

 ## Article H: Multiple Blindfolded Solving

+- H1b1) [REMINDER] The attempt is not disqualified for reaching the time limit, due to exceptions for Multiple Blindfolded Solving (see Regulations A1a4 and A1a5).
 - H1b1) [ADDITION] The judge may permit the competitor to continue the attempt unofficially, but the attempt must be interrupted and stopped first, in full accordance with the Regulations.
-- H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, stops with a time of 59:57, and has two time penalties, the result is 59:57 + 2*2 = 60:01 (also see Guideline A1a5).
+- H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, stops with a time of 59:57, and has two time penalties, the time for the result is 59:57 + 2*2 = 60:01 (also see Guideline A1a5).
-- H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, stops with a time of 59:57, and has two time penalties, the result is 59:57 + 2*2 = 60:01 (also see Guideline A1a5).
+- H1d) [EXAMPLE] Example: If a competitor attempts 10 cubes, and the judge stops him at one 60 minutes, and has two time penalties, the time for the result is 60:00 + 2*2 = 60:04 (also see Guideline A1a5).